 Third Party Copy

 LHC data is constantly beign moved between computing and storage sites to support analysis, processing, and simluation; this is done at a scale that is currently unique within the science community.
 For example, the CMS experiment on the LHC manages approximately 200PB of data and, on a daily basis, moves 1PB between sites.
+Across all four experiments, the global data movement is regularly peaks above 250Gbps in 2021 – and this was without the LHC accelerator taking new data!

 The above graph shows data movement rates (up to 24Gbps) for a single host, achieved during standalone tests; a typical LHC site will load-balance across multiple hosts in order to saturate available network links.
+With a sufficiently performant HTTP server, we have observed the protocol can go as quickly as the underlying network infrastructure.

 site to get more that 30% of its data using the HTTP protocol.
+This was

 The above shows the amount of data transferred to UCSD using the GridFTP protocol with respect to HTTP during July 2020.